MetPX/wmo_mesh/README.rst

    YYYYMMDDHHMMSS (in UTC timezone) followed by a fraction of a second after the decimal place.

+   This is chosen rather than any sort of epochal second cound for readability and to avoid worrying about leap seconds.

 *  The *baseurl* marks the static starting point to build the complete download URL. it represents the root of the download tree on the remote web server.